microsoft/language-server-protocol/_specifications/specification-3-16.md

 Token types are looked up by index, so a `tokenType` value of `1` means `tokenTypes[1]`.
 Since a token type can have n modifiers, multiple token modifiers can be set by using bit flags, so a `tokenModifier` value of `3` is first viewed as binary `0b00000011`, which means `[tokenModifiers[0], tokenModifiers[1]]` because bits 0 and 1 are set.

 There are different way how the position of a token can be expressed in a file.
 Absolute positions or relative positons.
-The protocol uses relative positions, because most tokens remain stable relative to each other when edits are made in a file.
-These simplies the computation of a delta if a server supports it.
+The protocol for the token format `relative` uses relative positions, because most tokens remain stable relative to each other when edits are made in a file.
+This simplies the computation of a delta if a server supports it.
 So each token is represented using 5 integers.
 A specific token `i` in the file consists of the following array indices:

 - at index `5*i`   - `deltaLine`: token line number, relative to the previous token
 - at index `5*i+1` - `deltaStart`: token start character, relative to the previous token (relative to 0 or the previous token's start if they are on the same line)